MicrosoftDocs/Viva/Viva/insights/advanced/admin/dynamic-metric-load.md

 *Applies to: [Application Administrator](/azure/active-directory/roles/permissions-reference#application-administrator) or [Application Developer](/azure/active-directory/roles/permissions-reference#application-developer)*

 Follow steps 1-10 outlined [here](/graph/data-connect-quickstart?source=recommendations&tabs=NewConsentFlow%2CPAMMicrosoft365%2CAzureSynapsePipeline&tutorial-step=2) to create your app service principal.
 Be sure to store the app secret to use in a later step in this process.
-You can skip steps 11-13.

 ### 2. Provision Storage Account